2025-04-25 00:06:00 +0800 CST By Martina Wilson

 Indicators of a sesame allergy include:

-Some individuals may experience anaphylaxis, a potentially life-threatening reaction that requires immediate medical attention.
+Anaphylaxis, a potentially life-threatening reaction, requires immediate medical attention.

 Anaphylaxis Warning Signs

-Note that sesame allergy symptoms can vary from person to person and may change over time.
-Some people may experience only mild reactions, while others may have severe reactions upon trace exposure to sesame.
+Symptoms of sesame allergy can vary between individuals and may change over time.
+Some may only experience mild reactions, while others could have severe reactions even with trace exposure.

 Causes and Risk Factors for Sesame Allergies